rafaelsierra/cheddar/README.md

 NOTE:
 =====

-If you are good at writing tests, you are more than welcome to help us!
+If you are good at writing tests, you are more than welcome to help!

+WIP:
+====

+This branch is Dockerizing the whole Cheddar environment (DB, Caching, Celery, etc), hence some things are not working, such as the communication between workers that were done using Pickle but are now moving to JSON, but they are still sending messages with full Python objects.

+So, please be patient that in the next weeks everything will be working fine.

 cheddar